FraMuCoder/PyClASVi/doc/PyClASVi_usage.md

 ![Errors tab](img/Errors.png)

 Click on one diagnostic in the table to see corresponding location (yellow) in source code below.
-Only the first occur will be shown.
+Only the first occurrence will be shown.

 * `Filter:`